Battle of the Ch'ongch'on River: Aftermath

 Map of US Eighth Army retreat, December 1–23, 1950.

 In the aftermath of the battle, US Eighth Army's casualty number exceeded 11,000 in the first count.
 A large number of documents, including all records from the US 2nd Infantry Division and the US 24th Infantry Regiment, were lost during the battle, and this made it difficult for historians to either analyze the events in detail or to assess the exact battle damage and losses incurred.
 However, it was later approximated that the US 2nd Infantry Division had suffered 4,037 casualties, and most of its artillery pieces, 40 percent of its signal equipment, 45 percent of its crew-served weapons, and 30 percent of its vehicles were lost during the battle.
 Another figure even demonstrated a much worse situation for the 2nd Infantry Division; a count rendered on 1 December listed 2nd Division battle casualties at 4,940 for the last half of November; of these, 90 percent had been incurred since November 25.
 When reconciled with non-battle casualties, replacements, and returnees, the battle losses left the division 8,662 men short of authorized strength, or 4,731 men short of the Division's actual strength on 15 November.
 The 1st Cavalry took over the line originally assigned to the 2nd Division.
 Thus, the US 2nd Infantry Division was deemed to be crippled, and Keiser was relieved from command by the end of the battle.
 The other US unit that had reported significant losses was the US 25th Infantry Division with 1,313 casualties.
 The Turkish Brigade had also reported 936 casualties with 90 percent equipment, 90 percent vehicle and 50 percent artillery losses, and the brigade was rendered combat ineffective.
 The ROK casualties could not be estimated due to the complete absence of South Korean records during the first half of the Korean War, but according to Paik, the ROK II Corps' headquarters was forced to disband in the aftermath of the battle.
-As for PVA losses, Peng estimated 45,000 casualties by the end of the battle, and the official Chinese history attributed approximately 20,000 casualties to combat, while the rest were attributed to the lack of adequate winter clothing and the lack of food.
+However, PVA losses were extreme.
+Peng estimated 45,000 casualties by the end of the battle, yet the official Chinese history only attributed approximately 20,000 casualties to combat, while the rest were attributed to the lack of adequate winter clothing and the lack of food.
 For its role in setting up the Gauntlet against the US 2nd Infantry Division, the PVA 38th Corps was awarded the title "Ten Thousand Years Corps" by Peng on December 1, 1950.